fiftysevendegreesofrad/BayesianDrape/README.md

 python -m cProfile -s cumtime BayesianDrape.py  --JUST-LLTEST >tmp && head -n 60 tmp

 idea for sparseness when i come back to it https://www.google.com/search?client=firefox-b-d&q=scipy+sparse+adjacency+matrix+distance

+DO MY PDFS NEED SOME SORT OF WIDTH PARAMETER AS LOGPDF CAN BE >0?